stormasm/zed/README.md

 - In order to do this prettier support needs to be removed from Project
 - this involves removing -> crates/project/src/prettier_support.rs

+### Step 2 - branch wse0b

+- Remove features test-support from workspace and all of the associated crates which reference it